 Board President Although I have only been in Las Vegas for 6 years, I have tried to stay very involved in the community.
 I have worked with several of the local theatres as well as working for Cirque du Soleil on the strip, I am thrilled to have opened Pincushion during this great time of growth in the Arts District.
 I think there is so many amazing things to come in this area and I would be happy to be a part of the team that will make it happen. www.linkedin.com/in/abbystroot

 Property Manager / Commercial Property Owner / Business Owner, Main Street Las Vegas, LLC

 Board Vice President Becky is a business owner and property owner in the Arts District.
 She's collaborated with businesses and the City in the Arts District for over two decades.
 She creates marketing initiatives designed to increase walk-by traffic and repeat business.
 Her background in team building and communications, plus her business experience, has helped revitalize Main Street south of Charleston.
 Becky is the property manager for several properties in the Arts District and is proprietress of Main Street Mercantile.

-First Friday Foundation Las Vegas
+Organizer, First Friday Foundation Las Vegas

-Studio Manager, Photo Bang Bang
+Owner, Photo Bang Bang